 Religious Education is concerned not only with intellectual knowledge but also includes emotional and affective learning.
 At St Joseph’s, we will develop the pupils’ moral formation, religious education, personal and social responsibility and other civic virtues which are important contributions to the development of the Common Good.
 In addition, we aim to embed a relationship of love between child and God and between the child and other people in a community.
 Religious Education fosters this relationship through daily prayer, collective acts of worship and celebrations of liturgy.
 As a Catholic school we feel it is important that children learn how to co-operate with others, respect others and forgive others.
 Scripture, teachings of the Church and the teachers’ own witness and example are means by which these are taught.
 We work closely with our parishes to prepare liturgies and sacraments and we value the partnership between home, school and parish and the wider community.

 10% of curriculum time is devoted to the teaching of Religious Education which is separate from times of prayer and collective worship.
 The pupils receive 2.5 hours a week of taught RE in Foundation 2 to Year 6 and 1.5 hours for our Foundation 1 pupils.

-At St Joseph’s, we use a number of scheme of work, in order to meet the requirements of the Bishop’s Conference and the Curriculum Directory for Religious Education, which sets forth the expectations for what should be covered by Religious Education teaching in Catholic Schools in England and Wales.
+At St Joseph’s we use a number of schemes of work in order to meet the requirements of the Bishop’s Conference and the Curriculum Directory for Religious Education, which sets forth the expectations for what should be covered by Religious Education teaching in Catholic Schools in England and Wales.
 Children are assessed in RE through our use of the Diocese of Westminster’s Agreed Understandings of the Levels of Attainment for Religious Education.